-This article will zero in on the essentials that you need to know about Casio.
-We will also be adding videos and links to articles that you can visit for further reading.
+This article will zero in on the essentials that you need to know about Casio’s brand history, its product line and the quality of Casio watches.

 Casio Computer Co., Ltd. was founded in 1946 in Tokyo, Japan by engineer Kashio Seisakujo.
 Kashio’s first major product was a successful finger ring pipe that allowed the smoker to smoke hands-free.